 Hold off on filling out that credit card application you got in the mail.

 You need to first check out your credit score.
 A credit score is a number, on a scale of 300 to 850, that shows credit companies, banks, and lenders how trustworthy you are with repaying debt.
+A good credit score makes you more likely to be able to get a loan or a low interest credit card, while a bad one may require you to get a bad credit loan.

 The lower the score, the least trustworthy you are seen as.
 Fair Isaac Corporation scores, or FICO for short, is the most well-known score used by credit companies.